dinasv/CSBFinder/README.md

 <a name='overview'>Overview</a>
 --------
-CSBFinder is a standalone Desktop java application with a graphical user interface, that can also be executed via command line.
+CSBFinder-S is a standalone Desktop java application with a graphical user interface, that can also be executed via command line.

-CSBFinder implements a novel methodology for the discovery and ranking of colinear syntenic blocks (**CSBs**) - groups of genes that are consistently located close to each other, in the same order, across a wide range of taxa.
+CSBFinder-S implements a novel methodology for the discovery and ranking of colinear syntenic blocks (**CSBs**) - groups of genes that are consistently located close to each other, in the same order, across a wide range of taxa.
-CSBFinder incorporates efficient algorithms that identify CSBs in large genomic datasets.
+CSBFinder-S incorporates efficient algorithms that identify CSBs in large genomic datasets.
 The discovered CSBs are ranked according to a probabilistic score and clustered to families according to their gene content similarity.

+The overall toolkit includes two components, implementing two distinct algorithms and released in separate versions.
+The first, denoted CSBFinder (published in (Svetlitsky et. al., 2018), cited below), incorporated a suffix-tree based algorithm, and was optimized to seek single-operon CSBs.
+The second version, CSBFinder-S (recently submitted), generalizes the tool to cross-strand, multi operon CSBs and incorporates a match-point arithmetic based algorithm to efficiently support the generalizations.

 ### March 27, 2019 update

 **CSBFinder-S** for the discovery of cross-strand multi-operon CSBs is released

-- In this version, the user can decide whether to segment the input genomes into directons (consecutive genes on the same strand)
+- In this version, the user can decide whether or not to segment the input genomes into directons (consecutive genes on the same strand)

-- A novel exact algorithm that uses match-point arithmetic is implemented.
+- A novel exact algorithm that uses match-point arithmetic is proposed and implemented.
 The time and space complexities of the algorithm are insensitive to the number of insertions and maximal CSB length.
-The new algorithm is faster than the algorithm given in published in (Svetlitsky et. al., 2018) for larger values of insertions.
-Additional advantages of the algorithm are its simplicity of implementation, and the fact that it is easily parallelizable, yielding further scalability.
+The new algorithm is faster than the algorithm given in (Svetlitsky et. al., 2018) for larger values of insertions allowed.
+Additional advantages of the new algorithm are its simplicity of implementation, and the fact that it is easily parallelizable, yielding further scalability.

 CSBFinder-S provides several novel mechanisms to help the user sort, filter, and interpret the discovered CSBs.
-- A ranking score that takes into account the genomic distances between the genomes in which the corresponding CSBs appear.
+- A ranking score that considers the genomic distances between the genomes in which the corresponding CSBs appear.
 - The user can constrain the structural features of the desired CSBs (length, abundance, etc.), as well as to extract CSBs confined to specific functional semantic categories.

 - A taxonomic viewer of the genomes that contain instances of each CSB.

-- Many other improvement in the user interface
+- Many other improvements have been incorporated in the user interface

 ### Workflow Description
 The workflow of CSBFinder-S is given in the figure below.

-**(A)** The input to the workflow is a dataset of input genomes, where each genome is modeled as a sequence of gene identifiers; A gene identifier indicates the corresponding gene orthology group as well as the strand (+/-) in which the gene is encoded.
+**(A)** The input to the workflow is a dataset of input genomes, where each genome is modeled as a sequence of gene
+identifiers: A gene identifier indicates the corresponding gene orthology group as well as the strand (+/-) in which the gene is encoded.
-Additional input consists of user-specified parameters **_k_** (number of allowed insertions) and and **_q_** (the quorum parameter).
+Additional input consists of user-specified parameters **_k_** (number of allowed insertions) and **_q_** (the quorum parameter).
 In our formulation, a CSB is a pattern that appears as a substring of at least one of the input genomes, and has instances in at least **_q_** of the input genomes, where each instance may vary from the CSB pattern by at most **_k_** gene insertions.